(775) 317-4488|Need help with your map? Call or chat with us!support@oshamap.com

 Fall Protection

-Construction employers must provide fall protection at 6 feet, general industry at 4 feet.
-Pre-task plans must identify fall hazards, specify protection methods, and verify anchor points before work begins.
+Construction employers must provide fall protection at 6 feet.
+A PTP identifies fall hazards, the protection method, and anchor points before work at height begins.

 ⚗️